 The current restated certificate of incorporation, as amended (the "Current Charter"), authorizes the issuance of up to 200,000,000 shares of common stock, par value of \$0.0001 per share (the "Common Stock").
 As of the close of business on March 23, 2020, 158,604,929 shares of Common Stock were outstanding.
-In addition, as of the close of business on March 23, 2020, the Company had 11,738,617 shares of Common Stock subject to outstanding stock options granted under the Amended and Restated 2012 Incentive Plan, 536,540 outstanding restricted stock units granted under the Amended and Restated 2012 Incentive Plan, 2,330,721 shares of Common Stock reserved for issuance under the Amended and Restated 2012 Incentive Plan, 68,571 shares of Common Stock subject to outstanding stock options granted under the Company's 2010 Equity Incentive Plan, 2,612,273 shares of Common Stock subject to outstanding stock options granted under inducement awards, 30,000 outstanding restricted stock units granted under inducement awards, 1,635,610 shares of Common Stock reserved for issuance under the inducement plan, and 1,431,158 shares of Common Stock reserved under the Company's Employee Stock Purchase Plan.
+In addition, as of the close of business on March 23, 2020, the Company had 11,738,617 shares of Common Stock subject to outstanding stock options granted under the Amended and Restated 2012 Incentive Plan, 536,540 outstanding restricted stock units granted under the Amended and Restated 2012 Incentive Plan, 2,330,721 shares of Common Stock reserved for issuance under the Amended and Restated 2012 Incentive Plan, 68,571 shares of Common Stock subject to outstanding stock options granted under the Company's 2010 Equity Incentive Plan, 2,612,273 shares of Common Stock subject to outstanding stock options granted under the inducement plan, and 1,431,158 shares of Common Stock reserved under the Company's Employee Stock Purchase Plan.
 On March 25, 2020, a portion of the Company's convertible notes converted into 3,751,515 shares of Common Stock.
-After conversion, 4,542,534 shares of Common Stock remain reserved for issuance for the potential conversion of the Company's convertible notes into Common Stock.
-This means that as of March 23, 2020 and including the 3,751,515 shares of Common Stock issued upon conversion of the Company's convertible notes on March 25, 2020, the Company had 12,717,532 shares of Common Stock available for corporate purposes.
-The Current Charter also authorizes the issuance of 5,000,000 shares of preferred stock, though no shares of preferred stock or otherwise affect any other provisions of the Current Charter.
+After conversion of tha common Stock remain reserved for issuance for the potential conversion of the Company's convertible notes into Common Stock.
+This means that as of March 23, 2020 and including the 3,751,515 shares of Common Stock are issued undor uses.
+The Current Charter also authorizes the issuance of 5,000,000 shares of preferred stock, though no shares of preferred stock are issued and outstanding as of March 23, 2020.
+The Charter Amendment will not increase or otherwise affect the Company's authorized preferred stock or otherwise affect any other provisions of the Current Charter.